Avafly/tiny-cnn/README.md

 ## Benchmarks

-Tested on a Raspberry Pi 4 model B (4GB RAM), utilizing 4 threads for all.
+Tested on a Raspberry Pi 4 model B (4GB RAM), utilizing 4 threads for all to recognize 1,000 images.

 ### Speed